gpac/ComplianceWarden/README.md

  - Codec-level parsing is incomplete.
 It should be deferred in most case to an external project that can analyze both the metadata and the data (e.g. [GPAC](http://gpac.io)).
  - Some rules related to pixel formats (color spaces, ...) (computations and consistency) may only be checked by a player.
 Hence they are considered outside of the scope of this project.
  - Some rules related to pixel formats are only processed for AV1.
 Because we embed some codec-level parsing for AV1.
- - Some rules are not implemented due to missing content (e.g. AV1 OBU Metadata content or Apple Audio Twos).
+ - Some rules are not implemented due to missing content (e.g. Apple Audio Twos).

 ## Acknowledgments